 A “living building” is a structure that’s in harmony with nature.
 Also, for a building to acquire the name of “living,” it needs to meet some requirements regarding water, waste, energy, recycling, and more.
 Here are a couple of fundamental requisites.

 Since one of the green criteria of sustainable architecture is the concept of recycling, a “living building” should originate from an already-existing structure.
-This way, the architects re-utilize something that exists, and that needs optimization.
+This way, the architects re-utilize something that exists and that needs optimization.
 The amount of materials is limited, and the costs diminish.

 On the other hand, a green construction should also adapt to the geography of the environment without covering the landscape.
-For this reason, architects involve extensive planting in the designing of the building.
+For this reason, architects involve extensive planting in the design of the building.
 So instead of creating a concrete jungle, the structure encourages nature to take over.